 The bill establishes a Natural Hazard Mitigation Financing Program in Iowa, which aims to provide loans to eligible entities for projects that mitigate the impacts of natural hazards.
 It creates a dedicated revolving loan fund managed by the Department of Homeland Security and Emergency Management, funded through appropriations from the General Assembly and federal grants.
-The bill outlines the responsibilities of the department and the Iowa Finance Authority in administering the program, including the issuance of bonds and notes, and specifies that these funds will not be part of the state’s general fund.
-Additionally, it amends existing laws to incorporate this new program and its funding mechanisms, ensuring compliance with federal regulations under the STORM Act.
+The bill outlines the roles of the department and the Iowa Finance Authority in administering the program, including the issuance of bonds and notes, and specifies that these funds will not be part of the state’s general fund.
+Additionally, it amends existing laws to incorporate the new program and its funding mechanisms, ensuring compliance with federal regulations under the STORM Act.

 Statutes affected: